What Are The Best Open Source Firewalls?

 - 802.1Q VLAN support

-OPNsense has a rich plugin collection that help network security professionals to extend their OPNsense nodes with additional functionality.
-These plugins can be easily and optionally installed on the firewall.
-Some of them are maintained and supported by the OPNsense team, while the majority are maintained and supported by the community.
+OPNsense has a rich plugin collection that provides network security professionals the opportunity to extend their OPNsense nodes with additional functionality.
+All plugins can be easily installed on the firewall.
+Some of these are maintained and supported by the OPNsense team, while others are maintained and supported by the community or directly by businesses.

 Plugins can do the following: